elf4j/elf4j-provider/README.md

 **Configuration Refresh**

-`ServiceConfigurationManager.refreshConfiguration()` will reload the configuration file and apply the latest file properties during runtime. `ServiceConfigurationManager.refreshConfiguration(Properties)` will apply the passed-in properties as the complete configuration replacement, and the configuration file will be ignored.
+`LogServiceManager.INSTANCE.refreshAll()` will reload the configuration file and apply the latest file properties during runtime. `LogServiceManager.INSTANCE.refreshAll(Properties)` will apply the passed-in properties as the replacement of the current properties, and the configuration file will be ignored.